starfi5h/DSP_Mod_Support/FactoryLocator/README.md

 ### Main Window
 ![status tip](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/FactoryLocator/doc/demo3.jpg)
 **Power Status**: Hover over planet name to show power status of all networks.
-**Signal Icon**: Click on the icon to set the icon for search results.
+**Signal Icon**: Click on the icon to set the icon for search results. (signal-518 is not available)
 **Display All Warning**: Toggle to show or hide all warnings.
-**Auto Clear Query**: When disable, the created signals will remain until Clear button is clicked.
+**Auto Clear Query**: When disabled, the created signals will remain until Clear button is clicked.

 ### Picker Window
 ![subcategory](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/FactoryLocator/doc/subcategory.png)
 **Draggable Window**: The item/recipe picker window can be moved around by dragging the window background.
-**Subcategory**: The dropdown can select the subcategory for extra search critia:
+**Subcategory**: The dropdown can select the subcategory for extra search criteria:
 - Building: Power network groups
 - Vein: Collection Planned, Not Yet Planned
 - Recipe: Extra products, Production speedup, Lack of material, Product overflow